nin0-dev/idiot-filter/README.md

 - block anyone dming me for what seems like vc support if no relationship
 - block anyone sending @here or @everyone with no relationship
 - block any steam scammer

+## note

+not finished, current version is solely for my own needs.
+I need to adapt it and add all above features